martinmaeland/Robot_Simulator/README.md

 ## Roadmap

--[x] Take DH-table input, calculate all t_n matrices and t-matrix -[x] Plot all joints and links based on inital values -[ ] Calculate inverse-kinematics
+- [x] Take DH-table input, calculate all t_n matrices and t-matrix
+- [x] Plot all joints and links based on inital values
+- [ ] Calculate inverse-kinematics
--[ ] Input point-cloud and calculate robot trajectory -[ ] Animate robot.
+- [ ] Input point-cloud and calculate robot trajectory
+- [ ] Animate robot

 ## Status
 Able to plot robot from DH-table, with given initial values.